 Where does the funding for the Cheyenne Animal Shelter come from?

-The shelter raises money to operate through a combination of contracts from the city and county as well as donations and income from private contributions and fundraising efforts.
-But over half of the shelter’s funding comes from the community and private donations.
+The Cheyenne Animal Shelter raises money to operate through a combination of contracts from the City of Cheyenne and Laramie County as well as donations and income from private contributions and fundraising efforts.

 How much money does it take to run the Cheyenne Animal Shelter?

-The current budget for 2009 is $1.6 million–this equates to $4,400 per day to operate this great facility, care for and protect the stray and homeless animals of the City of Cheyenne and Laramie County.
+The budget for Fiscal Year 2014 was $1.9 million.
+This figure equates to $5,200 per day to care for and protect the stray and homeless animals of the City of Cheyenne and Laramie County.

 How much of a need is there for the Cheyenne Animal Shelter?

 The population of unwanted cats and dogs in Laramie County is growing.
 Each year, nearly 5,600 stray and unwanted animals are cared for at the Cheyenne Animal Shelter.
 On any given day, between 100-200 animals are housed in the shelter.

 What should I do if I have lost my pet?

 If you have lost a pet, please report it immediately by coming in and filling out a lost report and looking at the stray animals in our stray holding areas.
 We also recommend that you call veterinary clinics, place an ad in the Wyoming Tribune Eagle and Traders and check the shelter at least every other day.
 The Lost and Found Department is open from 8 am until 6 pm Monday through Friday and from 8 am until 5 pm on Saturday and Sunday.